utdata/rwdir/docs/05-manipulation.md

 ## Goals of this lesson

 - Use the janitor plugin to clean columns names
+- Mass rename columns with a pattern match
+- Rename individual columns
 - Fix data columns and other data types
 - Learn filter, arrange and mutate
 - Do some pivots to explore the data